 Be clear about the action that you want recipients to take, and make this hard for them to miss.
 If you need the recipients to sign up on the registration website, RSVP using a link, or let you know their decisions by responding to the email invites, clearly state this in the email.

 The CTA is the most important part of the email, as it’s the one action you’re hoping each recipient takes.
 You want to do everything you can to make their decision super easy.
+See how we’ve made the CTA front and center in the webinar email below?
+We’ve added it right below the header so people don’t miss it, and we added it again before the sign-off.

 By following these tips, you can boost the success of your business’s next event and utilize a tried-and-true approach – email marketing.
 Just make sure you send out your email invites with plenty of time for recipients to register, and don’t be afraid to re-send your email invite to those who didn’t engage the first time.
 Good luck!